-In the contrasting un-locked case (second row), the load line is defined to be in balance with the capacity (see methods page).
+In the contrasting un-locked case (second row), the load-line is defined to be in balance with the capacity (see methods page).
 So the change in setpoint has a less direct impact on the consumption.
-This is because the lower return temperatures adversely affect mixed air conditions and the corresponding system performance.
+This is because the lower return temperatures adversely affect mixed-air conditions and the corresponding system performance.
 And to achieve balance between total sensible load and the reduced capacity, the total sensible load must be reduced.
-Therefore, the primary driver behind the increase in consumption, for this case, is not directly loads, but rather seen most strongly in two associated affects:
+Therefore, the primary driver behind the increase in consumption, for this case, is not directly loads, but rather seen most strongly in two associated effects:

 - More cooling bins: The lower setpoint essentially extends the cooling season.
 There are more bins where the cooling loads are satisfied by the economizer but still add to energy consumption because of fan power.

-Note that the setpoint affects the mixed air conditions (for both locked and un-locked cases).
-The lower return temperature adversely affects the sensible capacity which dominates the unit performance correction effects (see chart of the overall correction factor (OCF)).
+Note that the setpoint affects the mixed-air conditions (for both locked and un-locked cases).
+The lower return temperature adversely affects the sensible capacity which dominates the performance-correction effects (see the bin data for the overall correction factor (OCF)).
 The OCF factor is higher for the lower setpoint cases.
 Higher OCF factors correspond to higher consumption.

-Indoor Relative Humidity: In auto mode the indoor humidity ratio is equal to the outside humidity ratio.
-In fixed mode, the indoor relative humidity is assumed to be controlled to a fixed value.
+Indoor Relative Humidity: Uncheck the "auto" control to specify a fixed humidity level.
+In "auto" mode the inside humidity reflects outdoor conditions.
+In "fixed" mode, the indoor relative humidity is assumed to be controlled to a fixed value.

 Discussion: The "auto" mode models

-interior relative humidity and wet bulb by assuming the moisture content of the
+interior relative humidity and wet-bulb by assuming the moisture